ponylang/pony-tutorial/gotchas/garbage-collection.md

 ## Garbage Collection in Pony

-Garbage collection never attempted on any actor while it is executing a behavior.
+Garbage collection is never attempted on any actor while it is executing a behavior.
 This gives you very predictable performance when executing behaviors but also makes it easy to grab way more memory than you intend to.
 Let's take a look at how that can happen via the "long running behavior problem".

 ## Long running behaviors and memory